mia-platform/documentation/docs/software-catalog/overview.md

 Each version includes key information, such as the release date and whether it is marked as the latest version.
 Additionally, if available, you can view the associated release notes to understand what changes or improvements were made in that particular version.

-In cases where a version is listed as N/A, it indicates a default version for an item that supports versioning but has not yet had any versions added.
+In cases where a version is listed as *N/A*, it indicates a default version for an item that supports versioning but has not yet had any versions added.
 New versions can be introduced if needed.

 ### Items Lifecycle

 Each item in the Software Catalog is associated with a lifecycle status that reflects its current phase of development and maintenance.
 The available lifecycle statuses are:

-- Coming soon
+- coming soon
-- Preview
+- preview
-- Beta
+- beta
-- Stable
+- stable
-- Deprecated
+- deprecated

-For a more detailed explanation of each status, please refer to section [The Release Stage of a Marketplace Item ](/marketplace/add_to_marketplace/create_your_company_marketplace.md#the-release-stage-of-a-marketplace-item) of the documentation.
+For a more detailed explanation of each status, please refer to the [dedicated section](/marketplace/add_to_marketplace/create_your_company_marketplace.md#the-release-stage-of-a-marketplace-item) of the documentation.

 A lifecycle status indicates where an item stands in its lifecycle, from its initial creation to its active use, and eventually to being deprecated when it's no longer maintained or supported.
 This helps users quickly understand the maturity and stability of an item.